 Feedback is only provided if the panel has flagged up something specifically, or if the Pathway to Impact needs to be revised.
-As a reminder, the panel uses the reviews and PI response to make their ranking decision.
+As a reminder, the panel uses the reviews and principal investigator response to make their ranking decision.

 EPSRC Peer Review College